Employment & Labor Law

 There are many nuances to FMLA and WFMLA regulations.
 If your employer utilizes a no-fault attendance policy, they are prohibited from assessing you any points for FMLA related absences.
 It is important, however, that an employee comply with any employer call-in procedure in order to utilize the protections afforded by the FMLA and WFMLA.
 In addition, an employer can identify particular individuals as key employees if they meet certain criteria.
 This has a practical effect of negating most FMLA protections.

 As an employer, it is critical that you have an FMLA attorney that can provide guidance when an employee requires FMLA or WFMLA.
-For employees,

 Wisconsin and Illinois employees are protected from retaliation in the workplace when they engage in conduct that is protected for public policy reasons.
 Various fedeal and state laws prohibit employers from taking an adverse employment action against an employee because he/she has reported certain statutorily defined wrongdoing in the workplace.
 Often times, these employees are called “whistleblowers.”